 Consider an International Roaming Plan or Different Carrier

 If you know you will need data roaming when traveling abroad, definitely buy one of the pre-paid plans, which will significantly cut costs.
-One carrier in particular includes international text and data for free.
+One carrier in particular includes iPhone international travel text and data for free.
 Watch the video below to find out which one!

 Turn “Fetch New Data” Off

+Be sure to check iPhone settings for international travel.
 Some applications, like email, can automatically check for updates—meaning it will use precious (and very expensive) data.
 You can turn off this feature by going to your iPhone settings, selecting “Mail, Contacts, Calendars,” then choosing to fetch manually.

 Download City Guides With Offline Access